chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 #### Details of a Cookbook

-Select the **Details** tab to view the requirements, usage, resources, and license of a cookbook.
+Select the **Details** tab to view the requirements, usage, resources, and license.

 {{< figure src="/images/automate/details-of-a-cookbook.png" alt="Details of a Cookbook">}}